Skip to main content

 3. Maintenance Overhead:

-Best Practices in White Box Testing:
+Best Practices for Effective White Box Testing

 1. Collaboration with Developers: White box testing is most effective when testers collaborate closely with developers.
 This ensures a shared understanding of the codebase, facilitates knowledge transfer, and streamlines the identification and resolution of issues.